benjaminleon/Idioten/README.md

 # Idioten

-This Matlab project simulates a number of games of the 1-player card game "idioten" and reports the statistics of winning.
+This Matlab project simulates a number of games of the 1-player card game "idioten" and reports the statistical probability of winning.

 A saved deck is found in "deck_used.mat" for experimenting and debugging.
 To get deterministic behaviour, use this deck instead of randomly generating a new one in the beginning of main.